 As I stated above, a wool pillow feels much like a pillow filled with polyester fiberfill.
 Just like fiberfill, wool isn’t easily moldable.
 Smushing and mashing it doesn’t change its shape much.
 Despite its softness, it is considerably less pliable than down; it tends to bounce back into its rectangular form.
 As such, it’s not as good at providing even support for your head and neck as other pillow types.
 Buckwheat pillows and down pillows both provide superior support thanks to their moldability.

 Breathability is commonly cited as one of wool’s best features.
-As it turns out, this characteristic makes it effective as pillow fill.
+This characteristic makes it effective as pillow fill.
 It allows warm body heat to quickly escape the pillow.
-Conventional pillows tend to build up and retain heat due to limited to no airflow within the pillow’s filling.
+Conversely, conventional pillows tend to build up and retain heat due to limited to no airflow within the pillow’s filling.
 While not the coolest pillow I’ve slept on, the wool pillow is considerably better at staying comfortably cool.

 With the pillow tucked inside a clean pillow case, I tried to ignore the smell.
-I’m not a very sound sleeper regardless of the pillow I’m on; I tend to wake up periodically.
+I’m not a particularly sound sleeper regardless of the pillow I’m on; I wake up periodically.
 Usually it’s a semi-conscious roll to one side or the other and I’m immediately back to sleep.
 Unfortunately the wool pillow repeatedly shook me fully awake with its funky aroma.